We all seem to want to promote playtime.

 Begin each morning with a Breakfast Invitation.

-Use the oven clock as a visual to show the new screen time.
+Use a digital clock as a visual to show the new screen time.
 Add the new time on a Post-It above the hour on the screen.
-This creates a visual for children to understand what time they can watch a show.
+This strategy creates a visual for children to understand what time they can watch a show.

 Charge your iPad to a low percentage.
 When it’s done, they are done too.